marcocrotti/marcocrotti.github.io/content/contact/about-me.md

 After that, I moved to the University of Glasgow for my phd, where I worked in the lab of [Kathryn Elmer](http://elmerlab.blogspot.com/), looking at the biogeography and conservation of European whitefish *Coregonus lavaretus* in Scotland.

-I am now working at [Centre for Cancer Genetic Epidemiology](https://ccge.medschl.cam.ac.uk/) as a Research Associate.
+Currently I am working at [Centre for Cancer Genetic Epidemiology](https://ccge.medschl.cam.ac.uk/) as a Research Associate.
 My role involve the analysis of whole exome sequencing data from the [BRIDGES project](https://bridges-research.eu/) to identify variants with an association with breast cancer.

+Recently I became an instructor for the [Carpentries](https://carpentries.org/), and helped with the teaching and organising of a few workshops.
+In addition, I have acted as consultant for [Physalia](https://www.physalia-courses.org/), helping the client with their genomic project.